Pulse (Front 242 album)

-Pulse is the eighth studio album by Front 242, released on May 6, 2003 through Metropolis Records.
+Pulse is the eighth and final studio album by Front 242, released on May 6, 2003 through Metropolis Records.
 It was the group's first full-length studio release in ten years since 1993's 05:22:09:12 Off, marking their largest gap between albums.
 In 2016, a restructured version of Pulse was released under the title (Filtered) Pulse.

 Content

 Pulse is a blend of electronic body music and industrial music.
 Unusually for Front 242, the album predominantly comprises a set of suites divided into sub-tracks.

 (Filtered) Pulse reissue

 On June 24, 2016, a restructured, heavily shortened, and remastered version of Pulse was released under the title (Filtered) Pulse.
 It was released through Alfa Matrix as part of Front 242's thirty-fifth anniversary series of reissues.
 This release was organized by Front 242's own Daniel Bressanutti.

 Critical reception

 Pulse received mostly mixed reviews.
 John Bush of AllMusic appreciated the album, writing, "Pulse sounds like the record Front 242 wanted to make, the type they could make only once the pressure was off."
-Release Magazine's John Carlsson was more lukewarm, praising its technical construction but deeming it samey and unchallenging.
+Release Magazine's John Carlsson was more indifferent, praising its technical construction, but deeming it samey and unchallenging.
 Writing for Exclaim!, Coreen Wolanski lamented how Front 242 had fallen from being the indisputable pioneers of electronic body music to being so repetitive.
 Uncut magazine provided the most scathing review, writing, "Had this record been released in 1988, it would have been hailed a masterpiece.
 But memories of the glory days of “Headhunter” have receded, and the rest of the world has long since caught up with and overtaken Front 242."